kschu91/puppet-gogs/README.md

 ### What gogs affects

-Gogs will be installed in the given installation directory (`/opt/gogs` by default) and a service will be installed with an init.d script (by default the service is called `gogs`).
+Gogs will be installed in `/opt/gogs` by default and a service will be installed with an init script (by default the service is called `gogs`).

-Beside from that nothing else will be affected on your system.
+Beside from that nothing else is affected on your system.

 ### Setup Requirements